 - Thunderscape: Rapacians are one of PC races (good guys, in other words).
 They are man-sized civilized bipedal lizards.
 Another PC race is ferrans — Petting Zoo People who were genetically engineered as slaves but gained freedom long since.
 Ferrans can be based on any mammal, bird or reptile, the only in-game difference is the portrait.
 In the novels there are also nagas (evil, but usually opposed to Big Bad).

-- Being a Standard Fantasy Setting, there are Lizardfolk in the Fantasy subset of Irregular Webcomic!.
+- Irregular Webcomic!: Being a Standard Fantasy Setting, there are Lizardfolk in the Fantasy subset.
 We don't see much of the civilization though, the most we know is that Draak is serving as a mercenary to support his home.
 He's also pretty smart and articulate, just not in common.

-- The Tsung Dao from Harkovast are a peaceful race of lizard-folk, making them a subversion of this trope, but there is one exception...
+- Harkovast: The Tsung Dao are a peaceful race of lizard-folk, but there is one exception...

-- The Galapados from Terinu, justified in that they were genetically engineered from Galapagos Lava Lizards to serve as cannon fodder for the Big Bad.
+- Terinu: The Galapados are justified in that they were genetically engineered from Galapagos Lava Lizards to serve as cannon fodder for the Big Bad.

 - The Order of the Stick is a Dungeons & Dragons parody, so no surprise that this race eventually shows up.
-They seem to be common minions in the Empire of Blood, and so far include bounty hunters and a cleric.
+They seem to be common minions in the Empire of Blood.
 Roy also brings up the "lizardmen - lizardfolk" changeover, with Belkar quipping that "the lizard-feminists must be so proud of you."